| Home | Our Hope | |

 "Pentecost has come [and gone], and we are now in the [time of the fullness of the Gentiles1], the summer, and it's the time for laboring in the fields.
 Jesus said, "Do you not say, 'There are yet four months, and then comes the harvest'?
 Behold, I say to you, lift up your eyes and look on the fields, that they are white for harvest'" (John 4:35).
 It's the time in which we all need to be laboring to provide spiritual food for the spiritually needy and the alien to bring in a harvest of souls for the Lord, each of us doing his or her part according to our gifts and callings."2

 The Feast of Trumpets is celebrated by shouting and the blowing of trumpets, both metal and ram's horn trumpets.
 At the start of each month the priests blow the trumpet to tell the people to warn the people to turn away from their sins.
 It is also a warning that the king is coming.
-At the start of this month, Yom Teru'ah, everyone blows the trumpet.
+At the start of this month, Yom Teru'ah, everyone blows their trumpets and horns.
 This is a welcome for the king.

 16 Because Our Lord shall descend from Heaven with a command and with the voice of the Archangel and with the trumpet blast of God, and the dead who are in The Messiah shall rise first; 17 and then we who remain, who have life, we shall be carried away with them together in clouds to a meeting of Our Lord in the air, and in this way, we shall always be with Our Lord.